 - Rather, use this data to make an intelligent cost-benefit decision.
 By expending X amount of time, money, and effort on your result, which is currently at a given position, does the added benefit make sense?
 That is the question to ask.

-- If you have exhausted all SEO methods, use some new techniques available like user testing to optimize your SEO.
+- If you have exhausted all SEO methods, use some new techniques available like website optimization services to optimize your SEO.
 For competitive keyphrases, it’s an ongoing game to beat out the competition.

 Summary and Conclusion